hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 Once you have created the new tsconfig.json according to documentation and have a copy of the latest SDK's ReactView.d.ts, views are written by creating `*.ReactView.tsx` files containing a ReactView decorator on a React component.

-You can import framework controls, OfficeFabric controls or your own AMD modules from that view file; the Portal will bundle all AMD JavaScript files it finds and build the requireConfig that will be fetched and injected in your iframe at runtime.
+You can import framework controls, Fluent UI controls or your own AMD modules from that view file; the Portal will bundle all AMD JavaScript files it finds and build the requireConfig that will be fetched and injected in your iframe at runtime.

 <a name="react-views-how-it-works-performance"></a>
 ### Performance